alexcopy/pondstat_gate/README.md

     create src/main/webapp/app/my-component/my-component.component.ts
     update src/main/webapp/app/app.module.ts

-### Doing API-First development using swagger-codegen
+### Doing API-First development using openapi-generator

-[Swagger-Codegen]() is configured for this application.
+[OpenAPI-Generator]() is configured for this application.
 You can generate API code from the `src/main/resources/swagger/api.yml` definition file by running:
 ```bash
 ./mvnw generate-sources
 ```
-Then implements the generated interfaces with `@RestController` classes.
+Then implements the generated delegate classes with `@Service` classes.

 To edit the `api.yml` definition file, you can use a tool such as [Swagger-Editor]().
 Start a local instance of the swagger-editor using docker by running: `docker-compose -f src/main/docker/swagger-editor.yml up -d`.
 The editor will then be reachable at [http://localhost:7742](http://localhost:7742).